hyperionian/config-management/README.md

 In order to use the example described here, the following is required:

-1. Obtain your Google  Project ID and Project Number
+1. Obtain your Google  Project ID

 1. Create a VPC network (default network) in your project.
 You can use this [module](https://github.com/terraform-google-modules/terraform-google-network) to create a VPC network